nicm42/100-days-of-code-v2/log3.md

 **Day 64: 14th June 2021**
 I discovered Cypress Testing Library.
 So there's one Testing Library which works for different languages and allows you to use eg getByRole.
 I installed that, at which point TypeScript was unhappy with both Jest and Cypress.
 I did some playing and then understood what was going on, so fixed that.
 I then updated my ternary operators in Card to make them variables, so it's all easier to read (hopefully).
 I then started on my Cypress tests.
 It took me a little while to understand how the API mocking worked, but it turns out it's really simple.

+**Day 65: 15th June 2021**
+Added all the Cypress tests.
+They were pretty quick because I'd already thought about what to test when doing the Jest testing.
+Annoyingly I don't quite have 100% coverage on the Cypress tests because it thinks I'm not testing the book end count when going back, but I am, so not quite sure how to convince it.